robert-hardy/devMachine/Readme.md

 ====
 Use `vagrant up` from within this directory, then `vagrant ssh`.

+The first time it gets used, there might be an error about Ansible.
+No worries, just do `vagrant reload --provision` (there is a bug in the way Vagrant and Ansible get along).

 If you modify the Ansible playbook then use `vagrant reload --provision`.

 Shut down the VM with `vagrant halt`.
 Use `vagrant destroy` to completely get rid of the VM if you have messed it up and want to start again.